Translators’ Conference Participant Handbook

 Upon arrival, please go to the Front Porch of the Bread Loaf Inn to meet with the Front Desk Staff who will have your housing information.
 From there stop by the Blue Parlor Porch, located on the side of the Bread Loaf Inn, to pick up your registration materials.

-If arriving by train in Middlebury, VT, please see the Travel Page for a list of local taxis.
+If arriving by train in Middlebury, VT, please see the Travel Page for updated information on how to reserve a spot in a Middlebury van that will transport passengers from the Middlebury Train Station to the Bread Loaf campus.
 The Middlebury train station is about a 20 minute drive from the Bread Loaf campus.

 Those arriving by car may park temporarily along Route 125 near the Bread Loaf Inn while getting their housing information and registration materials.
 After that, Bread Loafers with cars park in the big parking lot in front of the Barn on campus.
 The Front Desk staff will provide more details about parking when they share your housing information with you on arrival day.